Don’t panic. This blog post involves absolutely zero math.

 Awful lot of people talking about storytelling these days, and for good reason.
 If you want your potential consumers to take you seriously, you have to serve them more than ads.
 Divisible content creates recognizable, interlinked chapters of your company’s story.

-How you did this?
+How’d you do this?

 Alright, I’ll break it down for you step by step.